vrchatapi/vrchatapi.github.io/content/tutorials/contribute-website.markdown

 ## 1. Cloning the repository

-First we need to fetch the project.
+First, we need to fetch the project.
 Begin with "Forking" the project.
 This creates a copy which you can work on before submitting the changes back into the main project.

 ![](/assets/img/tutorials/contribute-website/fork.png)

-Second we need to clone it to our computer.
+Second, we need to clone it to our computer.
 To do this it is recommended to use [GitHub Desktop](https://desktop.github.com/):

 * Windows: [**https://central.github.com/deployments/desktop/desktop/latest/win32**](https://central.github.com/deployments/desktop/desktop/latest/win32)
 * Linux: [https://github.com/shiftkey/desktop/releases](https://github.com/shiftkey/desktop/releases)